Chen Jhong-he Memorial Hall

 The Chen Jhong-he Memorial Hall (陳中和紀念館 (陈中和纪念馆, Chén Zhōnghé Jìniànguǎn)) is a memorial hall dedicated to Chen Jhong-he located in Lingya District, Kaohsiung, Taiwan.

 History

 In 1911, Chen Jhong-he used to be the richest man in Kaohsiung.
 He built a Western-style terrace which was completed in 1920 which then became the first private Western residence in the city.
 His descendants funded renovation to the building to commemorate him and then named the building as Chen Jhong-he Memorial Hall which is now open to public.

 Architecture

 The 2-story building was built in a European Renaissance style.
 However, the symmetrical layout of the main hall and patient's wards resembles traditional Taiwanese hospitals.

 Transportation

+The building is three blocks from the Cruise Terminal light rail station.

-The building is accessible within walking distance west from Sanduo Shopping District Station of Kaohsiung MRT.
+The building is also accessible within walking distance west from Sanduo Shopping District Station of Kaohsiung MRT.